BrandonStookey/DreamJournal/README.md

 	- Auth0: Create an [Auth0](https://auth0.com/) account
 		Make sure your allowed callback URLs are set up appropriately on Auth0 (include at least http://localhost:4568/ and http://127.0.0.1:4568/).

-##Contributing
+#Testing
+Tests are made with Karma and Jasmine for client side testing and Mocha for server side testing.
+Tests are located in ./test directory.
+To run the test just run npm test in your terminal.

+#Contributing
-	See _CONTRIBUTING.md for contribution guidelines.
+- See _CONTRIBUTING.md for contribution guidelines.